HelgaP/NotesApp/README.md

 UI and server for notes app

 With this app iphone user can create, modify and delete notes.
-Alamofire is used to fetch data, Node.js and express.js are used to make server.
-Data is stored in a local database, MongoDB is used.

 Through this app I learnt:
 - how to use dependencies (Alamofire)